 Meet Our Trainers: Raymond Justice

 This is the latest post in the “Meet Our Trainers” series, where we get to know InsideNGO’s trainers beyond the training room.
-Here we highlight Raymond Justice (at right), who is piloting our newest workshop, USAID Food Aid Operations, in August.
+Here we highlight Raymond Justice (at right), who is piloting our newest workshop, USAID Food Aid Operations.
 Ray is not just a trainer, he’s an expert practitioner, serving as senior director of compliance, operations & awards at Plan International USA.

 Q: How long have you been working in international development and how did you get your start?